 Absentee Ballots Available for Hospitalized Voters

-Today is the first day for hospitalized voters to appoint an agent to retrieve their Partisan Primary absentee ballot from the City of Madison Clerk’s Office, deliver the ballot to the hospital, and then return the ballot to the Clerk’s Office.
+Today is the first day hospitalized voters can appoint an agent to retrieve their Presidential Election absentee ballot from the City of Madison Clerk’s Office, deliver the ballot to the hospital, and then return the ballot to the City Clerk’s Office.
 The hospitalized absentee voting process is available until 5:00 pm on Election Day.

 Hospitalized voters may appoint an agent and request a hospitalized absentee ballot by completing the form provided by the Clerk’s Office.

 The hospitalized voter may appoint anyone as their agent.
-The agent delivers the absentee request to the Clerk’s Office, and presents both the agent’s ID and a copy of the voter’s ID to Clerk’s Office personnel.
+The agent delivers the absentee request to the Clerk’s Office and presents both the agent’s ID and a copy of the voter’s ID to Clerk’s Office staff.
 If the voter needs to register or update their voter registration, the agent will bring a completed voter registration application and proof of the voter’s address to the Clerk’s Office.